11 Norwegian Cruise Line Changes for the Worse

 Read more: Norwegian Cruise Line’s Specialty Dining Menus

-NCL’s Free at Sea promotion was a hit among cruisers, but they’ve now replaced it with More at Sea.
+NCL’s Free at Sea promotion was a hit among cruisers, but they’ve replaced it with More at Sea.
 While NCL promotes More at Sea as a better value because it’s a bundled package, the reality is that it’s just a way to cover up the fact that they’ve taken away options.
-Yes, it’s more cost-effective than paying full price for each perk individually, but that doesn’t mean guests are truly getting “more.”
+Yes, it’s more cost-effective than paying full price for each perk individually, and it’s even cheaper than the cost of gratuities for Free at Sea, but that doesn’t mean guests are truly getting “more.”
 In reality, they’re getting fewer choices disguised as an upgrade.

 This change feels like a downgrade for those willing to pay a little extra for added flexibility.
 NCL may be calling it “More at Sea,” but it feels like less for many guests.

-In 2023, NCL announced they were “leaning away from Broadway-style shows,” leading to significant reductions in beloved productions like Six, Priscilla, Queen of the Desert, and more—without offering true replacements.
+In 2023, NCL started reducing Broadway shows, leading to significant reductions in beloved productions like Six, Priscilla, Queen of the Desert, and more without offering true replacements.
 Entertainment used to be a big part of sailing with NCL, and there was always something to do.
 Now, it’s gone downhill.

 This shift has been a major disappointment for cruisers who book NCL partly for its vibrant nightlife and Broadway-style shows.